devpandey01/Caygnus_Cybersecurity/README.md

 1. **Download**: Obtain the Metasploitable2 ISO from the [official SourceForge page](https://sourceforge.net/projects/metasploitable/).
 2. **Create VM**: Create a new VM and mount the Metasploitable2 ISO.
 3. **Start the VM**: Boot the VM and log in with the default credentials (`msfadmin`/`msfadmin`).

-Step 8: Take a Snapshot
-In VMware: Go to VM > Snapshot > Take Snapshot.

-   **Screenshot**: Capture the snapshot interface and the name of the snapshot taken.